 Society and Culture develops knowledge, understanding, skills, values and attitudes essential to an appreciation of the social world.
 How the interaction of persons, society, culture, environment and time shape human behaviour is a central theme of study.
-Students develop an understanding of
+Students develop an understanding of research methodologies and undertake research in an area of particular interest to them.
 A requirement of the course is that the research findings are presented for external assessment in Year 12, in the Personal Interest Project (PIP).